-In the present scheme the value of C_d is allowed to vary with the aspect ratio of the obstacle, as in the case of separated flows around immersed bodies (Landweber 1961), while at the same time setting the critical number $H{n{crit}}$ equal to 0.5 as a constant intermediate value.
-Note also that for large H_n , Eq.
+In the present scheme the value of $C{\rm d}$ is allowed to vary with the aspect ratio of the obstacle, as in the case of separated flows around immersed bodies (Landweber 1961), while at the same time setting the critical number $H{\rm n{crit}}$ equal to 0.5 as a constant intermediate value.
+Note also that for large $H{\rm n}$ , Eq.
 (4.8) overestimates the drag in the three-dimensional case, because the flow dynamics become more an more horizontal, and the incidence of gravity waves is diminished accordingly.
 In the scheme a reduction of this kind in the mountain-wave stress could have been introduced by replacing the mountain height given in Eq.
-(4.3) with a lower 'cut-off' mountain height, $H(H{n{crit}}/H_n)$.
-Nevertheless, this has not been done partly because a large non-dimensional mountain height often corresponds to the slow flows for which the drag given by Eq.
-(4.8) is then, in any case, very small.
+(4.3) with a lower 'cut-off' mountain height, $H(H{\rm n{crit}}/H{\rm n})$ .
+Nevertheless, this has not been done.
+Cases with large non-dimensional mountain heights are often associated with low-level wave breaking, and hence the main impact of adopting of a cut-off mountain height would be a reduction of this low-level drag.